 meet our team members

 Our interdisciplinary project team includes faculty, graduate, and undergraduate students from Political Science, Anthropology, Ecology, and Natural Resources from Purdue University and Northwestern University.
+Click on the photos for bios of our current team members.
+Past team members are at the bottom of this page.

 Dr. Kimberly Marion Suiseeya is an Assistant Professor in the Department of Political Science at Northwestern University.
 Her research examines the interactions between norms, institutions, and justice in global forest governance.
 Her areas of expertise include: environmental justice, global environmental governance, political ecology, and the politics of biodiversity conservation in Laos and mainland Southeast Asia.
 Photo Copyright: Justin Barber Photography